Domain Adaptation without Source Data: Source data-free domain adaptation

 \subsection{Problem setup}

-The main distinction between unsupervised domain adaptation (UDA) and our proposed PrDA is that we do not use any labeled source samples during the training process.
-To clarify this, we first describe the configuration of unsupervised domain adaptation and then introduce the setting of the proposed PrDA.
+The main distinction between unsupervised domain adaptation (UDA) and our proposed SFDA is that we do not use any labeled source samples during the training process.
+To clarify this, we first describe the configuration of unsupervised domain adaptation and then introduce the setting of the proposed SFDA.

 \textbf{Unsupervised domain adaptation:} The main goal of UDA is to minimize discrepancy between a labeled source domain $D_{s}=\{\left({x}^{i}_{s}, y^{i}_{s}\right)\}^{N_{s}}_{i=1}$ and an unlabeled target domain $D_{t}=\{{x}^{j}_{t}\}^{N_t}_{{j=1}}$, where $N_{s}$ and $N_{t}$ denote the number of source and target samples, respectively.
 The main assumption of this task is that source and target samples are drawn from a different but related probability distribution $D_{s} \sim p_{s}$ and $D_{t} \sim p_{t}$, according to covariate shift \cite{sugiyama2007mixture}.